Grading Policy for VO+PS "Geometric Modeling"

 - VO "Geometric Modeling" will be graded on the basis of

-oral exams that cover the material taught in class.
+oral exams that place in my office and that cover the material taught in

 - PS "Geometric Modeling" will be graded on the basis of